Reese Roper

 Michael Reese Roper (born June 30, 1973) is an American singer-songwriter, best known as lead singer for the Denver, Colorado-based Christian ska punk band Five Iron Frenzy, as well as fronting the rock bands Brave Saint Saturn and Roper.

 Personal information

 Reese Roper is known for his quirky and satirical sense of humor, but his work is also marked with a deep interest in history, politics, and self-awareness.
 He has been the primary lyricist and vocalist, as well as a key musical contributor, in several bands.
 He is a graduate of East High School.
 He attended the University of Colorado at Denver throughout his time in FIF and graduated with a degree in Biology/ Pre-Medicine.
 He is a licensed pastor from the Alliance for Renewal Churches, Mansfield, Ohio, and is also a co-founder of the Scum of the Earth Church in Denver, Colorado.

-Currently, he is a Registered Nurse, living in Staunton, VA.
+In 2021, he was a Registered Nurse, living in Staunton, VA.